dictionaria/pydictionaria/docs/interpreting-the-logs.md

 *How do I fix this?*

-Manually edit the `db.sfm` and fix or delete the affected example.
+Manually fix or delete the affected example in the original database.

 ### `# cannot merge [...] and [...]`